logzio/logz-docs/_source/user-guide/kibana/index.md

 ###### Regex
 {:.no_toc}

+Logz.io uses Apache Lucene's regular expression engine to parse regex queries, supporting regexp and query_string.

+While Lucene's regex supports all Unicode characters, several characters are reserved as operators and cannot be searched on their own:

+`. ? + * | { } [ ] ( ) " \`

+Depending on the optional operators enabled, some additional characters may also be reserved.
+These characters are:

+`# @ & < >  ~`

+However, you can still use reserved characters by applying a backslash or double-quotes.
+For example:

+`\*` will render as a * sign.

+`\#` will render as a # sign.

+`\()` will render as brackets.

 To use Regex in a search query in OpenSearch, you'll need to use the following template:

 `fieldName:/.*value.*/`.